 Basic Cable Channel Lineups

-Those considering YouTube TV versus Hulu with Live TV may see YouTube’s larger channel lineup as the dealmaker.
+Those considering YouTube TV versus Hulu with Live TV may see YouTube’s slightly larger channel lineup as the dealmaker.
 You’ll get a wider selection of sports channels plus a few others that may be must-sees for your family.
+However, there are gaps in YouTube TV’s lineup that you should be aware of.

 Since most of the TV production companies had ownership stakes in Hulu, the streaming service could always count on having a solid lineup of basic cable channels.
 All of the major cable news and sports networks are there.
 So are the most popular entertainment and lifestyle channels like HGTV, Travel Channel, Disney Channel and Lifetime.